MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 For debugging purposes, Microsoft Edge also permits `http://localhost` to use the PWA APIs.

 [Publish your web app as a live site][VisualStudioNodejsTutorialPublishAzureAppService], but make sure your server is configured for HTTPS.
-For example, you may create an [Azure free account][AzureCreateFreeAccount].
+For example, you can create an [Azure free account][AzureCreateFreeAccount].
 Host your site on the [Microsoft Azure App Service][AzureWebApps] and it is served over HTTPS by default.

 The following guide, use `http://localhost` to build your PWA.